bigBagBoogy/CryptoForge/README.md

 Dialogue:

 Meet Rusty, your trusty guide through the Foundry.
-Rusty is a sentient piece of code with a passion for forging and a fear of CryptoZombies.
+Rusty is a robot smith with a passion for forging and a fear of CryptoZombies.
 Learn about Forge, the Ethereum testing framework.
 Rusty insists that proper weapons need thorough testing!
 ## Chapter 2: Unleashing the Zombies
 Setting: A graveyard filled with CryptoZombies.